kelleyvanevert/adventofcode2022/readme.md

   Not every day is hard!
 This one, I almost implemented in a single pass without debugging :)

   _ALSO, I found out that I totally forgot to use the `--release` flag when running on the actual input, on the more compute-intensive days.
 Turns out, for example.. that day 16 might take ±20min when running in debug mode, but only **138s** when running without all the debug tooling set up!
 (This is still not enough to simulate all 1000000000000 blocks in day 17 of course, but still :P)_

+- **Day 24.**

+  This is a fun twist of the same kind kind of breadth-first "flooding" search algorithm as on day 12 (finding the length of the shortest route across a grid with certain moving constraints).
+Fun!

+  To see how it would work out, I decided to write most of the code in a single function scope, with a bunch of small helper closures etc., and keeping all the relevant pieces of data in local variables instead of assigning them to a rather arbitrarily named struct.
+I kind of like the flexibility of this approach, because immediately moving to conceptually named structs can hinder the "problem-solving" / "scripting" mode I'm working in when solving an algorithmic challenge.
+(Of course, the rigidity and semantic clarity of using aptly structs etc. is better when building larger software, but, that's now what I'm doing with the Advent of Code :))